Skumarr53/Stock-Fundamental-data-scraping-and-analysis/README.md

 ## Files Description

-1. Stock_FundamentalPlots.ipynb - Ipython Notebook that crawls through the list of stock pages and collects the historical data for selected performance indicators
+1. StockFundamentals_Scraper.ipynb - Ipython Notebook contains code that scrapes through the list of stock pages and collects the historical data for selected performance indicators
-2. Financials_Considered.txt - List of key indicators that are used for screening potential stocks.
-3. Ratios_Descriptions.txt - Short description/definition of indicators.
-4. TrendPlots - Folder that contains the trend plot of indicators historical performance of stocks.
+2. TrendPlots - Folder that contains the trend plots of performance indicators for sample of stocks stocks.
-5. Stock_Screener - CSV file that has a list of stocks with indicators for the current financial year that can be used for stock screening

 ## Approach: